programminghistorian/jekyll/en/lessons/iiif-images-and-manifests-github.md

 IIIF manifests rely on [Uniform Resource Identifiers (URIs)](https://perma.cc/YZB4-C5FR) to identify and access IIIF-compliant images on the web and display them using the IIIF Presentation API.
 There are two uniform identifiers that can be used to create manifests: the **info.json URI** and the **image URI**.

 1. The **`info.json` URI** requests information about the image service, that is, how the image is being served to the web.
-The `info.json` URI will include the path to the `info.json` file for that image in your GitHub repository: `https://YOUR-GITHUB-USERNAME.github.io/YOUR-REPO-NAME/images/YOUR-IMAGE-FILENAME\info.json`.
+The `info.json` URI will include the path to the `info.json` file for that image in your GitHub repository: `https://YOUR-GITHUB-USERNAME.github.io/YOUR-REPO-NAME/images/YOUR-IMAGE-FILENAME/info.json`.

 2. The **image API URI** requests information about the image itself (dimensions, rotation, etc.) as processed by the IIIF Image API.
-The image API URI will include the path to the folder with the full resolution tiles of your image in your GitHub repository: `https://YOUR-GITHUB-USERNAME.github.io/YOUR-REPO-NAME/images/YOUR-IMAGE-FILENAME/full/full/0/default.IMAGE-FILE-EXTENSION`.
+The image API URI will include the path to the folder with the full resolution tiles of your image in your GitHub repository: for example, `https://YOUR-GITHUB-USERNAME.github.io/YOUR-REPO-NAME/images/YOUR-IMAGE-FILENAME/full/full/0/default.IMAGE-FILE-EXTENSION` in version 2 of the IIIF Image API or `https://YOUR-GITHUB-USERNAME.github.io/YOUR-REPO-NAME/images/YOUR-IMAGE-FILENAME/full/max/0/default.IMAGE-FILE-EXTENSION` for version 3.

 #### What is the Difference Between IIIF Versions?